-Like any community, UMW has expectations about how individuals and groups within it will conduct themselves.
-These “community standards” are not difficult to follow.
-Some are based on local, state, or federal laws – for example, underage students are not allowed to consume or possess alcohol.
-Others are based on our collective experience of what works best in our community – for example, requiring students to sign in as guests when they visit a residence hall that is not their own.
-All of these community standards – what we call our “Code of Conduct” – are intended to create an environment in which every student’s success and well-being are the highest priorities.
+Like any community, UMW has expectations about how individuals within it will conduct themselves.
+These expectations are not onerous, and they are guideposts to acting honorably and with integrity at UMW, and within the greater Fredericksburg community.
+Some are based on local, state, or federal laws.
+Others are based on our experience, as student affairs professionals, of what works best in our community.
+All of these community standards – our Code of Conduct – are intended to create an environment in which each and every student’s success and well-being are the highest priorities.

-How can parents help?
+How can you help?

 1) Tell your student what’s not OK with you.
 Yes, many of them are learning to be independent, but they still look to you for guidance.
 If you don’t want them using alcohol or marijuana, say so.
 “Don’t get into trouble,” sends a mixed message!